All about Page-Level Color Detection

-If your printer supports page-level color detection we recommend enabling it as it provides the most fair and accurate policy for charging print usage.
-There are however a few reasons why sites often choose not to enable it:
+If your printer supports page-level color detection, we recommend enabling it as it provides the most fair and accurate policy for charging print usage.
+There are, however, a few reasons why sites often choose not to enable it:

-- If some printers can’t support page-level color detection, it may make sense to leave it off all printers to ensure that there is a standard and consistent charging policy across all devices in the organization.
+- If some printers can’t support page-level color detection, it may make sense to leave it off for all printers to ensure that there is a standard and consistent charging policy across all devices in the organization.

 - Page-level color detection can make it harder for a user to understand/predict a job cost.